 This Grilled Chicken Wilted Salad is one of my favorites.
 It comes together in about 30 minutes and can practically be made one-handed without having to put down your after work/before dinner glass of wine.
 The combination of flavors here are striking thanks to the warm dressing, Kalamata olives and rosemary dusted chicken tenders.
 And with the techniques of tossing the chicken and onion in olive oil before cooking and finishing by steaming the whole dish covered with a plate, you end up with a nice texture and wonderful warm flavors.
 Let’s take a look:

-- 1 Tbs snipped fresh rosemary or ½ tsp. dried rosemary, crushed
+- 1 Tablespoon snipped fresh rosemary or 1/2 tsp. dried rosemary crushed

-- ¾ tsp coarsely ground black pepper, ½ tsp salt, ¼ cup cranberry or pomegranate juice
+- 3/4 teaspoon coarsely ground black pepper 1/2 tsp salt, 1/4 cup cranberry or pomegranate juice

 Grilled Chicken Wilted Salad…It’s What’s for Dinner.